Causus rhombeatus: Description

 The head has a snout that is relatively blunt (i.e., more rounded than in other members of this genus), on the sides of which the nostrils are positioned.
 The circumorbital ring consists of 2–3 preoculars, 1–2 postoculars, and 1–2 suboculars that separate the eye from the supralabials.
 The temporal scales usually number 2+3, sometimes 2+4, but very rarely 2+2 or 3+3.
 There are 6 supralabial scales, very rarely 7.
 The sublabial scales usually number 7 or 10, rarely 8, and very rarely 11, 12 or 13.
 The first 3–4 sublabials are in contact with the anterior chin shields.
 The posterior chin shields are small and often indistinguishable from the gulars.

 At midbody there are 15–21 rows of dorsal scales that are moderately keeled and have a satiny texture.
 The ventral scales number 120–166, the subcaudals, most of which are divided, 15–36.

 The color pattern consists of a ground color that is usually some shade of brown (possibly pinkish or grayish-brown), but occasionally olive green.
 This is overlaid with a pattern of 20–30 rhombic blotches that have pale edges, as well as a sprinkling of black scales and oblique black bars on the sides.
 Each oblique black bar is topped by one or two black spots, each with a pale centre, and strongly resembling an eye.
 Northern populations may be patternless, making them difficult to identify, while in others the pale edges may be missing, the rhombic blotches may be a darker color, or there may even be a dark brown vertebral stripe.
 The head has a characteristic V-shaped mark that may be solid black, or brown with a black outline.
+Compare this with the description of the common egg-eater Dasypeltis scabra, a species that has a colour pattern and behaviour that may be an evolutionary strategy for defensive mimicry.

 Common names

-Rhombic night adder, demon night adder, Cape night adder, African night adder, Cape viper.
+Common names for C. rhombeatus include rhombic night adder, demon night adder, Cape night adder, African night adder, and Cape viper.

 Geographic range

-Savannas of subsaharan Africa from Nigeria east to Sudan, Ethiopia, Somalia and Kenya, south through Tanzania, Uganda, Rwanda, Burundi, DR Congo, Angola, Zambia, Malawi, Zimbabwe, northern Botswana, Mozambique, Eswatini, and eastern South Africa to Riverdale in the Western Cape Province.
+C. rhombeatus is found in Sub-Saharan Africa from Nigeria east to Sudan, Ethiopia, Somalia and Kenya, south through Tanzania, Uganda, Rwanda, Burundi, DR Congo, Angola, Zambia, Malawi, Zimbabwe, northern Botswana, Mozambique, Eswatini, and eastern South Africa to Riverdale in the Western Cape Province.
 No type locality is listed.

+Habitat

+The preferred natural habitats of C. rhombeatus are forest, savanna, shrubland, and grassland, at altitudes of 600–2,200 m.